HOW TO CREATE A CORPORATE IDENTITY DESIGN

 PRINCIPLE OF ARRANGEMENT

-The principle of arrangement determines how design elements are placed in relation to each other and how big they are (i.e. arrangement in a triangle, in a rectangular etc.).
-Furthermore, the blank space around the logo is determined (so the logo has space to "breathe") as well as the minimum size to make sure font logos are readable.
+The principle of arrangement determines how corporate identity design elements are placed in relation to each other and how big they are (i.e. arrangement in a triangle, in a rectangular etc.).
+Furthermore, the blank space around the company logo design is determined (so the logo has space to "breathe") as well as the minimum size to make sure font logos are readable.

 Different techniques help find good ideas.
 What things, shapes or colours transport emotions set in the briefing?
 Thinking outside of the box and being brave enough to try things that are "out of the norm" contribute to a unique design in the end.

-Based on the research results and the briefing, several logos and style elements are to be drafted.
+Based on the research results and the briefing, several company logo designs and style elements are to be drafted.
 These drafts do not have to be a 100 % perfect, but they have to be distinctive enough for the client to visualize where the journey goes.

 This is to make sure that the drafts match the criteria and attributes set in the briefing.
 This matching process reveals which drafts to skip and which ones to work on further.

-The best logo draft(s) is/are forwarded to the client.
+The best company logo design draft(s) is/are forwarded to the client.
 The client gives feedback and is explained the corporate design.

-Based on the client feedback, the corporate design and logo are given a final touch to make everything look perfect.
+Based on the client feedback, the corporate identity design and company logo design are given a final touch to make everything look perfect.

-"You want to get more background information on how I create a holistic brand?
+"You want to get more background information on how I create a holistic brand design?
 The FH St. Pölten University for Applied Sciences has interviewed me.
 You can read the interview here."

 Helene Clara Gamper